simp/simp-rsync-skeleton/README.md

 ### Notes on Building

-This rpm requires simp-environment-skeleton.
-That contains the selinux contexts for simp, which include the context for the rsync directories.
+This RPM requires ``simp-environment-selinux-policy`` which contains the selinux contexts for SIMP, including the context for the ``rsync`` directories.

-To build the RPMs for this repository, you will need to enable the *earliest* EL6 and EL7 repositories for Mock so that it can use an SELinux Development stack that is guaranteed to work.
+To build the RPMs for this repository, you will need to enable the *earliest* EL6 and EL7 repositories for your development system so that it can use an SELinux Development stack that is guaranteed to work.

 If you are using the SIMP global build system, you should not need to make any changes to your environment.